Skip to content

 SQL database data source implementation.

 This module provides a data source for SQL databases using SQLAlchemy-style configuration.
-It supports parameterized queries and pagination.
+It supports parameterized queries and streams rows in bounded memory using server-side cursor semantics where the driver supports them.

 Configuration for SQL data source.